LeadWoods0902/DandD_Nightmare_Plague/Items/weapons/Branch of the Brokvar Tree.md

 ![[whiteBranch.png]]

 Unique Druidic Spell Focus.
 One Handed.
-Can be attuned by a Druid with sorcerous knowledge so at be used as a sorcerous Spell Focus.
+Can be attuned by a Druid with sorcerous knowledge so at be used as a sorcerer's Spell Focus.

 When using this item as a spell focus, you gain a +2 bonus to your spell attack roles and  spell save DC.